calicorob/calicorob.github.io/about.md

 I got interested in data science and machine learning while working on my Masters' Degree at the University of Waterloo.

+## Personal

+### Curling
+In my spare time I like to curl competitively.
+Right now, I am apart of [Team Ferris](https://www.curlingzone.com/team.php?teamid=160858&profileid=31213) who competes on the World Curling Tour (WCT).

+### Other Stuff
+I like golfing, keeping in shape, cats & dogs and spending time with my loved ones.

 <img src="images/robert.jpg" width="200" height="200" />